aniqatc/css-100/entries/059/README.md

 So, I figured I couldn't do it with just SCSS because I would need each slices' `width`, `background-size` and `-position` properties to be adjusted every time the frame is resized - which sounds like a task that can be completed using JavaScript.

-Here's what I needed to achieve:

-- Using `resize` event on the `window` object, adjust the frame's `width`
+Using `resize` event on the `window` object, I'll find the frame's current `width` and apply the following calculations:

 - Based on the frame's `width`, calculate each slice's `width` by dividing the frame `width` by the number of slices (allowing each slice to be evenly distributed along the frame)
 - For the slice `background-position` property, the image needs to be shifted on the x-axis to the left which requires a negative value - this shift is required so that each slice shows the right slice of the original image.
 This would be calculated by having a negative linear shift (slice width times slice element number)
 - For the slice `background-size` property, I need two values: